-Difference in Difference
+Difference-in-Difference (DID)

-DSRIP will also be evaluated through a quasi-experimental design using individual-level encounter data extracted from DSRIP providers and a randomly selected sample of comparison providers not participating in DSRIP.
-Specifically, this portion of the evaluation will focus on DSRIP providers that selected measure bundle A1 (Comprehensive Diabetes Care) in the measure bundle protocol (N=70).
-This was the most commonly selected measure bundle in all DYs, and offers the largest sample for analysis.
-It is currently unknown how many clients will have visits with these 70 DSRIP providers.
+DSRIP will also be evaluated through a quasi-experimental design using client-level data extracted from a sample of clients interacting with DSRIP providers and a matched sample of clients interacting with similar non-DSRIP providers.
+This portion of the evaluation will focus on DSRIP providers that selected diabetes-related measure bundles during both the original and renewal Demonstration periods (N=54).
+These were the most commonly selected measure bundle in all DYs and offer the largest provider sample for analysis.
+It is currently unknown how many clients will have visits or filled prescriptions with these 54 DSRIP providers.